 The center cut of the tenderloin is used for steaks including the filet mignon, Chateaubriand steak, and beef Wellington.
 Chateaubriand is cut from the thicker end of the tenderloin.
 Porterhouse and T-bone steaks include the filet mignon as the medallion of meat on one side of the bone.

 Cutting the Filet Mignon From the Tenderloin

-The silver-skin is usually removed so as not to give the steak a tougher area to chew.
+The silverskin is usually removed as otherwise, the steak would have a tougher area to chew.
 The fat is usually well-trimmed, although if left intact it produces more flavor.

 Selecting Filet Mignon

 Look for USDA choice and prime grades.
 The prime grade has the fattest marbling, which makes it the most tender and flavorful.
 However, the prime grade is best found at high-end butcher shops and will cost the most.
 Choice grade is available in more markets and is a better value for your money.
 You will get an excellent steak and the difference won't be enough to justify the cost.
 When selecting tenderloin or filet mignon slices, choose the lighter-colored ones over dark red as this indicates more marbling.
 You will want steaks of the same shape and thickness for consistency of cooking, especially when cooking them at the same time.
 The steak should be firm to the touch and there shouldn't be much red liquid in the packaging.

 You will see grass-fed filet mignon, which some people prefer because the raising methods are considered more humane and sustainable.
 As well, there are differences in the nutrient composition of the steak.
 However, grass-fed beef usually has even less fat marbling than grain-fed or corn-fed beef, so it may be less tender.
 There can also be a difference in flavor, with some people preferring grass-fed and others preferring the other raising methods.
 Grass-fed beef will usually cost more as well.